⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 2. Trigger — internal or external signal right after which the action is performed (cue, reminder, call to action, etc.).
 The most important aspect of a trigger is timing.

-3. Ability of an individual to perform an action (performing factors can include time, money, physical effort, brain cycles, social deviance, and non-routine).
-Ability is usually linked to skills.
-Fogg’s behavior model states that ability could be defined with time, attention, mental capacity or any resources that a user might need to complete a task.
+3. Ability of an individual to act (performing factors can include time, money, physical effort, brain cycles, social deviance, and non-routine).
 Without an ability, motivation decreases, and sensitivity to triggers reduces.

 Behavior scientist BJ Fogg emphasizes that it’s important to realize that people are naturally lazy.
 They feel resistance when there is some need to put in an effort, and this is also true when it comes to learning.
 Doing something uncomfortable and dealing with procrastination is much easier when: